JefoGao/Resource_Case-Study/Questions/README.md

 Tools such as NumPy, Pandas, and Scikit-learn can be used to perform EDA.

+### 3.2.1 Clustering
+- Clustering is a technique used to group similar data points together.
+It can help identify patterns or groups in the data.
+- Types of clustering: k-means, hierarchical clustering, etc.
+- Example: use k-means clustering to group similar customers together based on their purchasing behavior.

+### 3.2.2 Dimensionality reduction
+- Dimensionality reduction is a technique used to reduce the number of variables in the data.
+It can help simplify the data and make it easier to analyze.
+- Types of dimensionality reduction: principal component analysis (PCA), t-SNE, etc.
+- Example: use PCA to reduce the number of variables in a dataset containing many correlated features.

+### 3.3.3 Correlation analysis
+- Correlation analysis is a technique used to identify the strength of the relationship between two variables.
+- Types of correlation analysis: Pearson correlation coefficient, Spearman rank correlation coefficient, etc.
+- Example: calculate the Pearson correlation coefficient between the target variable and each feature to identify potential predictors.

 ## 3.3 Data transformation

 Before applying machine learning algorithms, it may be necessary to transform the data.
 Common transformations include: